Saturday, September 17, 2011

 The rest of the film is dedicated to a rather depressing illustration of Kane's own demise; his misguided attempts to regain respectability that ultimately unravel his life.
 Publicly disgraced, socially humiliated, Kane embarks upon the almost Svengali-like transformation of Susan's career from chorine to aspiring opera diva.
 But this possessive pursuit leads to a rift in their marriage, one that leaves Kane alone, frustrated and reclusive inside his decaying pleasure palace, Xanadu.

-In retrospect time has been more than kind to Citizen Kane - rightfully resurrected to prominence on home video; its stark deep focus cinematography by Greg Tolland largely contributing to our enduring appreciation for the film.
-Yet, even by today's more apocalyptic narratives in film making Citizen Kane is a darkly haunted and fairly disturbing motion picture.
-It illustrates that the real demons we often fear are not to be found externally.
+In retrospect time has been more than kind to Citizen Kane - rightfully resurrected to prominence on home video; its stark deep focus cinematography by Greg Tolland largely contributing to our enduring appreciation of the film’s visual style.
+Yet, even in today's more apocalyptic narratives Citizen Kane remains a darkly haunted and fairly disturbing motion picture.
+It illustrates that the real demons to be feared are not to be found externally.
 They come from within our own flawed makeup.

 Welles was a creative genius.
 His prowess both in front of and behind the camera is staggering.
-Before our eyes he ages some forty years from an ego driven entrepreneur into the very shell of that great man he once hoped to be.
-But behind the scenes Welles is the supreme puppet master, plucking away at all the creative strings; creating his singular vision of cinematic perfection using actors who - like Welles himself - had never before appeared before the camera.
+Before our eyes he ages some forty years from an ego driven entrepreneur into the very shell of that great man he once hoped to become.
+But behind the scenes Welles is the supreme puppet master, plucking at all the creative strings; creating his singular vision of cinematic perfection using actors who - like Welles himself - had never before appeared before the camera.
 That Citizen Kane is as perfect a movie as one might wish it to be is not only a minor miracle but a major coup from the boy wonder who would quickly find himself on the outside looking in on his own Hollywood career.
+In hindsight, this was the beginning of the end for Orson Welles – director.
+Although Welles became an instantly recognizable face in front of the camera, often appearing in less than grand film fare for lesser directors to keep his expense accounts in check, as an artist and creative genius he arguably would never again know the likes of such storytelling.

 FILM RATING (out of 5 - 5 being the best)